Lucy Flucker Knox: Life during the American Revolutionary War

-During most of the Revolutionary War, Lucy and her husband were apart.
-Unlike other officers' wives, she wasn't able to get as many visits to the war camp.
-The reasoning behind Lucy Knox not receiving as many visits as other officers' wives was that she had already given up all she had (her family) for this patriotic cause and therefore her husband was resistant to her visiting and witnessing all the suffering.
-Even though they were separated for such a long time, Lucy and Henry didn't let their love die out and were connected through letters they sent each other.
+Even when they were separated for months at a time, Lucy and Henry didn't let their love die out.
+They were connected through the letters they sent each other.
 Their letters are preserved at the Gilder Lehrman Institute of American History.
 They provide a first-hand view of one of the closest people to General Washington as well as an insight into the life of a war-hero spouse.